alanng10/Brand/Docue/a.md

 Brand has major on cross.

-Brand has major on one.
+Brand has major on single.

 Brand has major on ident.